Mrs. Saras Bhaskar

 She diligently works with older children with their assimilation to the new environment She is much sought after for counselling teenagers.
 Her vision to empower counseling professionals in the field of psychology gave birth to Chennai Counselors’ Foundation.
 Started in 2004, CCF provides a platform for counseling professionals to share knowledge, expertise, provide cross-referrals and train for growth and advancement.

-- Currently pursuing her PhD at the University of Madras, Chennai.
+- Submitted her PhD thesis (2019) awaiting viva voce from the University of Madras, Chennai.

 - As a research scholar was associated with University of Utrecht, Nederland